om1chael/Airport-Booking-System/README.md

 From the homepage:
 * Select a flight trip from the dropdown menu to navigate to the specific flight trip page

-On the flight trip page:
+On the 'flight trip' page:
 * Fill in the customer's name and passport
 * Click 'add passenger'
 * If the passenger has been added successfully, a message 'Passenger added' will show